ms-johnalex/h24_learn_content_personas/README.md

 ## Example of the process

-1. Decide which feature area you want to test with your AI developer persona
+1. Decide which feature area you want to test with your AI developer persona.
-2. Create a list of the key scenarios you want your developer to be able to achieve
+2. Create a list of the key scenarios you want your developer to be able to achieve.

-3. Select the persona or personas you are hoping your content will targetted at
+(ToDo: Provide guidance for writers on how to present these scenarios.)

-4. Test the content with the prompts taken from the list provided:
+3. Select the persona or personas you are targeting with your content.

-* Can my persona(s) achieve their key scenarios with the following content?
+4. Take the provided prompts, and fine tune them.
-* How can this content be improved to meets the needs of these persona(s)?
+5. Test your content with the prompts and check the results for actionable feedback.